PratimaGurav/Team4-May-Hackathon/README.md

 Connectedsy is an online communication platform aimed towards people experiencing mental health issues.
 There are a variety of chat rooms that are separated by different mental health issues that include depression, social anxiety, PTSD and more.
 In creating Connectedsy, our team aims to create a space for people to connect with others who are suffering from similar issues.
 The platform also includes a chat room for people who may not be suffering from any severe mental health issues, but still may be experiencing loneliness and would like to connect with others.

-# Future Implementations

-- In a future update of Connectedsy, we will implement special profiles on the platform for mental health professionals.
-The aim here would be for mental health professionals to join chat rooms based on their particular areas of expertise and provide advice to users where appropriate and on a pro-bono basis.

-- In a future update of Connectedsy, we will include a blog page that provides users with information on mental health issues, along with online resources they can use.

-- There is a known bug on the platform which allows users to send empty chat messages.
-Our team is aiming to fix this in a future update of Connectedsy.
-More information can be found in the Known Bugs section of the testing.md file.

 # Marketing

 In addition to our target audience, our team aims to market Connectedsy towards mental health professionals.
 The goal is to encourage such professionals to join our chat rooms and provide advice to users.
 This would be a great opportunity for mental health professionals to provide valuable support and advice on a charitable basis.